 Kazakhstan has been a long-term partner of the Russian Helicopters and the country operates dozens of Mi-8AMT / Mi-171 helicopters.
 It was also the very first country to became a foreign operator of the latest Mi-171A2 helicopter.

-Photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
+Cover photo: Mi-8AMT.
+All photos courtesy of JSC “Russian Helicopters” / Rostec State Corporation.
 “Russian Helicopters” press materials were used.